 Your team needs to function like a Swiss watch for short-turn events, so from the first meeting each team member needs to clearly know what areas of the event they are responsible for, what their goals/objectives are and who they report to.
 Confusion and fuzzy processes are your enemy, so eliminate them whenever and wherever possible.

-Try Planning Pod free for 30 days and see why thousands of planners manage their events with us.
+Try Planning Pod free for 14 days and see why thousands of event professionals manage their events and venues with us.

 #5 – Templatize as much as you can beforehand